BatuTH/-TUTORIAL-Telltale-Sound-Mods/README.md

 **Before you get scared away by this seemingly long post, I spend the time to both teach and explain each step as best I can in detail.** But aside from that, creating a sound mod is really really easy and requires no programming experience.

+If you want an example of what you can do, here is a [weapon sound modification](https://www.reddit.com/r/TheWalkingDeadGame/comments/jm5mnx/twd_season_one_weapon_sounds_overhaul_mod/) I did for Season One!

 > NOTE: This is subject to change as we continue to work on the [mod tools](https://github.com/Telltale-Modding-Group/SoundModCreator) (which will allow the creation and installation of these mods with ease), but for the time being.
 This is how you create a sound mod.

 A brief summary of the steps and process necessary to create a sound mod for a Telltale title.